 It’s July, and it has been raining abundantly in Austin, central Texas.
-Many gardeners are noticing white spots on many summer crops such as squash, cucumbers, and zinnias.
+As a result, many gardeners notice white spots on summer crops such as squash, cucumbers, and zinnias.
 Most likely, that is powdery mildew.
-A fungal disease that spreads quite rapidly, turning the garden into an ugly mess.
+Unfortunately, it is a fungal disease that spreads rapidly, turning the garden into an ugly mess.
 Fortunately, there are ways to deal with powdery mildew in the garden without stress.

 Why does powdery mildew occur?

 Powdery mildew is a fungal disease that thrives in a humid and warm environment.
 It begins as white spots on the leaf, which then become covered with a whitish powder.
 This powder is, in fact, the fungal spores.
 As the disease progresses, the spores become more abundant and spread throughout the host plant and its neighbors.

 The spores are carried by wind or direct contact.
 Once they land on a susceptible plant, they multiply if the conditions are right.
 Although powdery mildew develops on dry foliage, the surrounding humid and warm air is the main factor in its survival.

 There is a wide variety of mildew species, and each infects only a particular family of plants.
 Experiencing the disease regularly in the garden may indicate the presence of spores in the soil.
 They can stay dormant in old vegetation and/or weeds to wake up when conditions are right.

 Contrary to what most think, mildew does not do well in hot weather.
 Instead, it thrives in cool to warm regions with high air humidity.
 It also favors shaded and low-light areas.

 It is important to pay attention to the garden and notice any changes in a plant.
 Here is a list of some things you may notice on a plant when it is infected with powdery mildew: